gowthamvishnu/Docker-Q-A/README.md

-docker images(it will give the list of images) docker image ls  (which will show how many images are in our local system.) docker rmi <imageid> (to remove the image)
+docker images(it will give the list of images) docker image ls  (which will show how many images are in our local system.) docker rmi <imageid> (to remove the image) docker image -q(it will give you the imageid)

 docker search (serivice name)
 example:docker search tomcat